tmehnert/complate-cpp/USER_GUIDE.md

 // Let's assume you set up your view parameters like in the example above. auto parameters = Object{};

-// This way the HTML will be written piece by piecewise to the stream.
+// This way the HTML will be written piecewise to the stream.
 BasicStream stream(std::cout);
 renderer->render("Greeting", parameters, stream);
 ```